scireum/sirius-biz/src/main/java/sirius/biz/analytics/metrics/README.md

 Provides a computation and storage framework for aggregated metrics.
 In most systems, metrics will be initially recorded as [events](../events).
-Using the underlying timeseries database **Clickhouse** this can be efficiently queried and used for intense comutations.
+Using the underlying timeseries database **Clickhouse** this can be efficiently queried and used for intense computations.

 It is still advisable to compute and store some aggregations (number of X per month per entity) so that they can be readily displayed in dashboards without much computation.